kajaschmidt/aries-jupyter-playground/README.md

 ## Starting the Playground

-This playground comes with example configuration of two actors Alice and Bob.
+This playground comes with example configuration of two actors authority and manufacturer1.

-Before you can launch the playground you must set the .env file for each of Alice and Bob.
+Before you can launch the playground you must set the .env file for each of authority and manufacturer1.
 The file should be under `playground/<agent_name>/.env`.

-For quick start just copy the example env files provided (e.g. bob-example.env) and rename them to .env.
+For quick start just copy the example env files provided (e.g. manufacturer1-example.env) and rename them to .env.

 Then run: